 CANTON A Madrid man facing charges related to the alleged theft of railway-related metals may avoid trial through a plea agreement.

-Amyot had to be extradited from Florida to face the charges in March and was returned to the St. Lawrence County Corrrectional Facility awaiting continued court proceedings.
+Mr. Amyot had to be extradited from Florida to face the charges in March and was returned to St. Lawrence County jail awaiting continued court proceedings.

 In other court action Tuesday: